INS Vela (S24)

 The submarine was delivered to Indian Navy on 9 November 2021, and formally commissioned into the service by Chief of the Naval Staff Admiral Karambir Singh on 25 November.

-The submarine inherits its name from INS Vela (S40) which served in the Navy from 1973–2010, and was the lead ship of the Vela-class.
+The submarine inherits its name from INS Vela (S40) which served in the Navy from 1973 to 2010, and was the lead ship of the Vela-class.
 The crew of the INS Vela (S40) was present at the commissioning ceremony of the INS Vela (S24).
 Vela is the name of an Indian fish from the stingray species known for its aggression and offensive power, and the ability to camouflage itself from predators.
 The submarine's crest depicts the stingray swimming across the blue seas.
 The ship's mascot is a sub-ray, a portmanteau of submarine and stingray.
 The mascot symbolises the "metamorphosis of the submarine’s character with the qualities of a stingray".

+Service history

+INS Vela made a port call at Port of Colombo, Sri Lanka for a three day visit from 11 to 13 November 2024 under the command of Commander Kapil Kumar.